Chris-1912/CC-s-personal-website/README.md

-Use "npm i" to install all the necessary npms first.
-Then type in "nodemon index.js" to run the homepage.
+Start by installing all the necessary npm packages using the command "npm i".

+Run the homepage with the command "nodemon index.js".

-My wesite is divided into several parts, including "Novel", "Essay", "Booknotes" and "About".
+My website is organized into distinct sections: "Novel," "Essay," "Booknotes," and "About."
-The data is saved in my local sql database.
+The data for these sections is stored in my local SQL database.
-I'm sorry, you can't see it.

-Booknotes part is designed in detail.
-You can add, edit, delete and check the booknotes as you wish.
+The Booknotes section is meticulously designed, allowing you to add, edit, delete, and review booknotes at your convenience.

+Some may need a VPN to access the Open Library API.
+Confidential information such as my database details and VPN proxy are stored in a local .env file with the following format:
+"DB_USER=postgres
+ DB_HOST=localhost
+ DB_NAME=personal website
+ DB_PASSWORD=aaaaaa
+ DB_PORT=1234

+ VPN_HOST=111.1.1.1.
+ VPN_PORT=1234 ".